developers

 Electron home screen after authentication

-In this window, you can see a button to fetch a secured message from an external API that you'll set up in the next section.
+In this window, you can see a button to fetch a secured message from an external API that still requires some configuration you'll set up in the next section.

 Tweet This